tokio-rs/website/content/community/index.md

 +++
 title = "The Tokio Community"
-description = "How to get help, discuss problems, and join the fun"
+description = "Get help, discuss problems, and join the fun"
 +++

 The Tokio community is most readily found on